graphprotocol/graph-improvement-proposals/gips/0061-improved-gip-process.md

 ## Simplified Stages

 The Strawperson and Proposal stages have been removed and merged into the Draft stage.
 In practice, proposals evolve from a simple abstract to a full blown spec, and tend to change throughout the process, and it's hard to draw the line between different stages.
-Keeping the stage updated in the GIP takes time, so we believe it's simpler to just differentiate between a proposal that is in progress ("Draft"), one that is ready for acceptance/deployment ("Candidate"), and one that has been concluded ("Accepted/Deferred/Withdrawn/Living").
+Keeping the stage updated in the GIP takes time, so we believe it's simpler to just differentiate between a proposal that is in progress ("Draft"), one that is ready for acceptance/deployment ("Candidate"), one that is approved by the council ("Approved"), and one that has been concluded ("Implemented/Deferred/Withdrawn/Living").

 ## Self-assigning GIP numbers